AxeWP/wp-graphql-headless-login/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
-A WordPress plugin that provides headless login and authentication for <a href="https://wpgraphql.com" target="_blank">WPGraphQL</a>.
+A WordPress plugin that provides headless login and authentication for <a href="https://wpgraphql.com" target="_blank">WPGraphQL</a> supporting traditional passwords, OAuth2/OpenID Connect, JWT, and more.

 For more info, see <a href="https://github.com/axewp/wp-graphql-headless-login/" target="_blank">the GitHub repo</a>.